0x000m/0x000m.github.io/testing.md

         security' is the root passphrase of the Constitution."
 The idea being that the normal Constitutional protections are bypassed by invocation of "national security."
-But it occurs to me that we are eeing a new variant of this: "Protect the children."
+But it occurs to me that we are seeing a new variant of this: Protect the children.

         <p>Some recent examples:</p>